 The Economic Resilience Initiative forms part of the joined up EU response to the challenges posed by forced displacement and migration, and will be implemented in close cooperation with EU member states, the European Commission and other partners.

-Croatia, Italy, Lithuania, Luxembourg, Poland, Slovakia and Slovenia have become the first EU Member States to pledge contributions for the Economic Resilience Initiative.
+Croatia, Italy, Lithuania, Luxembourg, Poland, Slovakia, Slovenia and the UK have become the first EU Member States to pledge contributions for the Economic Resilience Initiative.

 To make this initiative a reality, the EIB is building on over three decades of experience supporting investment projects in the region.
 Given the urgency and importance for the EU, the EIB has moved ahead and already started stepping up its support to the two regions as part of its own commitment to the Economic Resilience Initiative.
 With the arrival of the first donor contributions towards the end of 2017, the Bank has also started preparations on high-impact projects, which depend on support from donor resources.